ltw-webdev-2/curriculum/why-the-type-face.md

       1. Form into pairs
       2. [Download the files](https://github.com/acgd-webdev-2/why-the-type-face/archive/gh-pages.zip)
-      3. Print out the wireframe
+      3. Prepare to draw on the document
-      4. Get out a pencil for marking up the paper

   - content: |
       ## Classify the type